MichiganADC/OLTTDataScrape/README.md

 # OLTTDataScrape
 Script to collect OLTT data for upload to REDCap

+## GitHub repository
+The repository for this script can be found at [https://github.com/MichiganADC/OLTTDataScrape](https://github.com/MichiganADC/OLTTDataScrape).

 ## Running the script in Mac OS X or Linux

 1. If necessary, copy the `OLTTDataScrape.R` file to the directory that contains the **OLTT Data** directory.